Chama District: History

 In 2012, President Michael Sata created a new province in Zambia, namely Muchinga Province.
 Every district of Muchinga Province was formerly part of the Northern Province, except for Chama District, which was formerly part of the Eastern Province.

 Nine years later, on 17 November 2021, President Hakainde Hichilema announced his intention to reverse the decision to move Chama District from Eastern Province.
 President Hichilema officially declared Chama District as part of Eastern Province (no-longer part of Muchinga Province), thereby returning the district to its original province.

+Geography

+As of 2010, Chama District's two constituencies consist of 22 wards.